macformula/racecar/docs/docs/tutorials/busmaster/index.md

     ![Kvaser channel numbering](img/kvaser-ports.jpg)

-    However, once you start reading CAN messages, they are correctly numbers 1 and 2 again (see next image).
+    However, once you start reading CAN messages, they are correctly numbered 1 and 2 again (see next image).

 Click "Connect" in the top-left to start viewing CAN messages!